Where to Stay in Bridgeport

 Mid-range

-• Walking distance to restaurants and entertainment
+• Walking distance to Total Mortgage Arena and the Barnum Museum

 Black Rock